dips7189/ninety-nine-scala-problems/README.md

 > The problems have different levels of difficulty.
 Those marked with a single asterisk (\*) are easy.
 If you have successfully solved the preceding problems you should be able to solve them within a few (say 15) minutes.
 Problems marked with two asterisks (\*\*) are of intermediate difficulty.
 If you are a skilled Scala programmer it shouldn't take you more than 30-90 minutes to solve them.
 Problems marked with three asterisks (\*\*\*) are more difficult.
 You may need more time (i.e. a few hours or more) to find a good solution.

+> Solutions are available by clicking on the link at the beginning of the problem description.

 ## Lists

 ### [P01](https://github.com/dips7189/ninety-nine-scala-problems/blob/master/src/main/scala/challenges/lists/P01.scala) **(\*) Find the last element of a list**